 - Rub the spice mix "rub" all over each side of the beef.

-- In the dry, hot skillet (that was used for the peppers), sear the beef on each side, so that the spice rub creates a crust.
+- In the dry, hot skillet, sear the beef on each side, so that the spice rub creates a crust.
 Don't disturb or move the meat as it's searing, this will interfere with a good crust being formed.

-- Once the beef is seared on all sides, transfer to an oven safe skillet or Dutch oven (unless you're using one already) and pour in the beer around the and add the peppers to the beef.
+- Once the beef is seared on all sides, pour in the beer around, cover loosely with foil or an offset lid, and transfer to the oven.
+If necessary, transfer the beef to an oven safe skillet or Dutch oven (unless you're using one already).

 - Once the meat can be pulled apart with a fork, remove it to a large platter or baking sheet and start shredding it apart with two forks.
-You can remove the peppers or leave them in, but be sure to cut off their stems if you plan to shred them up into the beef.
 Add extra braising liquid as you shred, to keep meat moist.

 - Assemble the sandwiches.
 Top the buns with a pile of the shredded beef.

-- Cayenne pepper is optional and spicy, omit if the poblano peppers and black pepper are already spicy enough.
+- Cayenne pepper is optional and spicy, can omit or cut down.

 - Pulled beef will keep in the fridge for 3-5 days.

 - To reheat, place shredded beef in the oven at 180 degrees, or microwave on 50% power for 1-3 minutes stirring occasionally.